Welcome back, Apprentice Mages!

-Speaking of spell-study, I’m so excited!
+Speaking of magical studies, I’m so excited!
 Reina Seaclipse promised to teach me how to make RAINBOWS!
 And not just in soap bubbles.
 She said that her very best students are sometimes invited by the most exalted of all the Water Fairies, Queen Torrente, to help her paint rainbows around the moon!

 Apparently, “moonbows” happen all the time at sea.
 And over Hawaii.
 And in Kentucky, of all places.
 (If only rain would fall in Texas, maybe we’d get moonbows too!)

 Needless to say, I’m going to practice my water spells really hard — just as soon as I can coax Scuttle to babysit the MerBrats. ::sigh:: Have you ever tried mind-chatting with a Crocodile?
 Scuttle only understands one-syllable words, like “Eat,” “Food,” and “Yum.”

 (Dang it!
 Where’s a dolphin, when you need one to babysit?!)